 If you really want to immerse yourself in the great outdoors and keep things interesting while also appealing to employers (or becoming self-employed), check out NAC’s Outdoor Activity Instructor Course.
 Over 3 months you can pull together qualifications including your ISA Level 1 Surf Instructor Award, British Canoeing Paddlesport Leader Award (this will allow you to guide kayak and SUP tours), a Beach Lifeguard Qualification and an award in Outdoor First Aid.
 Aside from these qualifications you will also learn Bodyboarding with International Champion Rob Barber, Coasteering (an in house qualification that is beginning to become nationally recognised), Super SUP, foraging, bushcraft, and you will get to perfect your surfing skills with our good friend and British National Champion – the great Alan Stokes.
 The course pulls together so much that outdoor instructing has to offer, as well as providing more general industry knowledge including providing career pathways, processes for starting your own business, invoicing, forecasting, and planning and running fun and safe activities for your clients.
 Read more about the course first hand from a previous student.

 Whichever way you decide to go, you are already on your way to starting your new life, whether it is a complete 180 or a brief stopover before pursuing other activities, becoming an instructor is something you will take with you for the long run.
 Pulling together qualities that are transferable to many professions while spending your time enjoying life in the sun and learning more about our great oceans doesn’t sound like a bad way to spend your days.

 If you are ready to change your life now is the time, check out our course dates below and secure your space, before you know it you will be living a life many dream about and enjoying the beach as your office.

-If you have any questions or would like any further information (or just like what you have read) please leave a comment below or contact us for a chat.
+If you have any questions or would like any further information (or just like what you have read) please contact us for a chat.